sagarkrkv/assetStore/README.md

 The REST API is defined using Swagger and can be viewed at /api/ui endpoint.

 Used Cuckoo Filter to check if the name is already present in the system.
-Cuckoo Filter is a highly space and time efficient probabilistic data structure that is used to check for set membership.
-It takes about 7 bits per entry with 0% False Negative rate and about 3% False positive rate.
-It can thought of as an high speed cache and be used to reduce up database reads.
+Cuckoo Filter is a highly space-efficient probabilistic data structure, that is used to check for set membership.
+It takes about 7 bits per entry with 0% False Negative rate and about 3% False positive rate i.e a query returns either "possibly in set" or "definitely not in set".
+It can thought of as a tiny, high speed cache which can be used to reduce database reads and thereby increase performance.
 [More Info](https://bdupras.github.io/filter-tutorial/).

-Did not implement database functionality as data persistence was not a key point.
+Did not use a database as data persistence was not a key point.

 To run the server, please execute the following from the project root directory: